The Problem with Traditional Lead Gen

 LeadScoutr is built with:

-• Firecrawl for web scraping and data extraction
+- An in-house web intelligence engine for scraping and data extraction

 What We Learned